CVRS-Hamlyn/SurgRIPETest/README.md

 For docker help - [documentation](https://docs.docker.com).

 ## sample.py
-sample.py is the tempate of how to run the evaluation script.
-To use the evaluation script, please modify the following: model (line #34) and image_reader() (line #8).
+sample.py contains the template of how to run the evaluation script.
+Before running, please modify the following in evaluate.py: model [line #34] and image_reader() [line #8].

 ```python
 def image_reader(img_path):